What Makes This Approach Unique?

 Hakomi offers very specific ways to use mindfulness to access core material.

-As core material unfolds into conscious awareness it is met with empathy and specific healing responses, and transforms in the direction of integration and wholeness.
-This then changes the way you respond to life or, in other words, changes your habits, behaviors, perceptions, beliefs, and attitudes.
+As core material unfolds into conscious awareness we meet it with empathy and specific healing responses, transforming it toward integration and wholeness.
+This process changes our habits, behaviors, perceptions, beliefs, and attitudes, increasing our capacity to respond (rather than react) to life.

 Mindfulness is a quality of consciousness and kind attention.
 With mindfulness you are able to become aware of what goes on in you from the moment you perceive something to the moment you respond.
 In a single moment, you cycle through a river of thoughts, impulses, images, feelings, and needs.
 Shedding light on this river of experience helps you to connect to your heart and respond with wisdom and compassion.